 The contents of a biosecurity kit can vary from farm to farm.
 They provide provisions for protecting clothing against contamination and keeping footwear and small equipment free of pests and pathogens.
-The basic contents of all kits should include items for cleaning hands, shoes, small equipment (e.g. soil moisture probes) and vehicle interiors such as:
+The basic contents of all kits should include items for cleaning hands, shoes, small equipment (e.g. soil moisture probes) and vehicle interiors, such as:

-- hard brush and pan to clean out the floor of the vehicle and to remove any soil that maybe stuck to foot pedals, plant matter from shoes, clothes, equipment and vehicle tyres - disposable gloves - handwash or hand sanitiser - spray bottle containing cleaning agent such as a detergent, BioCleanse, dilute bleach solution or 70 % methylated spirits in 30% water - paper towel - hessian bag/mat - plastic bags for holding dirty clothes, shoes or equipment - plastic tub with lid or old esky (to carry items listed above and to use as a foot bath).
+- hard brush and pan to clean out the floor of the vehicle and to remove any soil that may be stuck to foot pedals, plant matter from shoes, clothes, equipment and vehicle tyres - disposable gloves - handwash or hand sanitiser - spray bottle containing cleaning agent such as a detergent, BioCleanse, dilute bleach solution or 70% methylated spirits in 30% water - paper towel - hessian bag/mat - plastic bags for holding dirty clothes, shoes or equipment - plastic tub with lid or old esky (to carry items listed above and to use as a foot bath).

 Permanent marker, vials or small containers, paper bags, or ziplock plastic bags can be included for collecting samples of unusual pests and plant material for further examination and identification.
 Factsheets on high priority exotic pests for your crops or livestock can be included as a ready reference.
 Contact details for state agriculture departments for reporting suspect exotic pests and diseases can also be included.
-Smart phones have access to a camera, have notetaking and GPS capabilities to take photos of suspect symptoms and pests as well as mark the location with the information recorded being easily shared.
+Smart phones provide camera access, notetaking, and GPS capabilities, enabling you to photograph suspect symptoms and pests, mark their locations, and easily share the recorded information.